Phu1237/vscode-vs-browser/README.md

 ## Known Issues

 * Sometimes, the dialog still displays even if nothing goes wrong
-* Auto reload not reload to the current page (reload to the URL on address url input now)
+* Auto reload not reload to the current page (reload to the URL on URL input now)

 ## Release Notes

-### [1.0.2] - 2022-01-11

-- Restore back to the previous page when reopen VS Code
-- Add title to button for easier use

-### [1.0.1] - 2022-01-11
+### [1.0.3] - 2022-01-11

 - Add instructions
+- Add column settings to show in
+- Restore to the previous page when re-open VS Code
+- Add the title for the button for easier use
 - Disable all settings by default
 - Fix button hover color
 - Fix error when URL don't have HTTP or HTTPS